-In our systems, the levels of hormones identified with stress; adrenaline, cortisol, norepinephrine increase.
+In our systems, the levels of hormones identified with stress; adrenaline, cortisol, and norepinephrine increase.
 This puts you under tremendous stress.
 It might feel normal to you right now.
 But maybe it can be changed?

-Who put the chip on your shoulder?
+Who put that chip on your shoulder?